TarekIdrees/Linear-Regeession-with-two-variable/README.md

-# Linear Regression with one variable to predict the profit based on (size,bedrooms)
+# Linear Regression with two variable to predict the profit based on (size,bedrooms)
 ## The code is divided into several parts :
 * Read and plot the data.
 * Separate the data into training and testing.